ska-telescope/ska-osd/README.md

 # `push_to_gitlab flag use cases.

-Added `push_to_gitlab` environment variable into values.yaml file in chart directory which allow retrict tmdata publish on artefact. default set as "0" for local environment. it's not recommended way to export this flag locally.
+Added `push_to_gitlab` environment variable into values.yaml file in chart directory which allow restrict tmdata publish on artefact. default set as "0" for local environment. it's not recommended way to export this flag locally.
+`push_to_gitlab` = 0 ## for local environment, it won't publish tmdata on artefact repository.
+`push_to_gitlab` = 1 ## it will publish tmdata on artefact repository.

 Install charts